Stanford-BIS/pystorm/README.md

 # TEST

+## C Code Tests

-From the build directory all module tests can be executed issuing the following command.
+After the build, C code can be executed issuing the following command from the build directory.

 ```
     ctest -C Debug -j6 -T test -VV --timeout 300